How To Avoid Team Obstacles When Designing A Large Scalable Framework

 Scenario: Your teams are managing multiple sites: Marketing OE (online enrollment), OAM (Online Account Management), etc. However, every time a change or update is needed, they need to go through a long list of steps to ensure everything rolls out smoothly.

-With the framework Content Bloom built, you can customize a template to suite your specific business needs, removing any and all unnecessary steps, thus shortening the overall upgrade process and minimizing risk.
+With the framework Content Bloom built, you can customize a template to suit your specific business needs, removing any and all unnecessary steps, thus shortening the overall upgrade process and minimizing risk.

 How to build a customized framework

-For our client, we worked in partnership IT Architect Sreedhar Sundaram to implement the “cookie cutter” approach to develop the first site and used that site as a reference for all others.
+For our client, we worked in partnership with IT Architect Sreedhar Sundaram to implement the “cookie-cutter” approach to develop the first site and used that site as a reference for all others.
 This is, of course, approached in a customized way to simultaneously take care of unique requirements and common items across all brands.

 Note: For our client, we implemented SDL Web 8.5 as the CMS and the DXA 2.0 framework in Java built with Maven as the web application.
 These technologies were chosen based on various factors, but keep in mind this solution could be implemented on any technology and is not specific to SDL Web or DXA.